PRESIDENTIAL RESULTS BY CONGRESSIONAL DISTRICT

 Note 1.
 High/Low Turnout based upon states with more than one district.

 Note 2.
-There was one Independent in VT who may be excluded from some counts.
+Independents (if any) in the House may be excluded from some counts.

-• In order to produce these numbers, we need to collect data at the local level.
-Very few counties, and even fewer states, automatically tabulate the results for the Presidential election by this level of political geography.
+• As few counties, and even fewer states, automatically tabulate the results for the Presidential election by this level of political geography, data are collected for the lowest level of political geography for a split jurisdiction; normally this is the precinct.
 The first phase of this project is to collect the raw information to compile these numbers.
+Fortunately, this process has been facilitated over the years as local election officials post the results online

 Contact information.
 EMAIL: info@polidata.org.